Obeject-Oriented vs. Functional Programming

 Notice there are fewer lines of code, mainly because we don’t build the class for creating our objects.

-Another important thing to note is that in the OOP version change_salary
+Another important thing to note is that in the OOP version change_salary used

 changing the original value, ’map’ creates a copy of the array containing the

 return value of each pass.
-When all elements have been processed, map
+When all elements have been processed, map hands us

 original array is untouched!